tigerfarm/arduino/Altair101/asm/programs/README.md

 Program                 Filename#  Opcodes tested, and test details.
 -------                 ---------  --------------------------
                         00000000   NOPs
-opOutLcdOffOn.asm       00000001   LCD backlight on, or backlight off.
-                        00000010   Jump program

 pKillTheBit.asm         00000011   Famous demo game program.
 Address 7 is the speed,
                                         00 000 101 : default.
                                         00 010 000 : Faster.
+pBootPlay.asm           00001111   Play MP3 files, halting between each.
+I sometimes use it when the machine boots.

 programList.asm         00000100   List programs on the LCD. opAddDemo.asm           00000101   ADD : Add content of address 1 and 3, and store the answer in address 64.
-                        00001000   Jump program that turns on all data byte lights.
+                        00001000   Jump program that turns on all data byte lights. opOutLcdOffOn.asm       00000001   LCD backlight on, or backlight off.
+                        00000010   Jump program
 ````

 Test each opcode using various parameter types to study how to use the opcodes.